This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Victorinox Fibrox Pro Slicing Knife, Granton Blade, 12-Inch

 The Victorinox Swiss Army Fibrox Pro Slicing Knife is most definitely worthy of the Swiss Army name and reputation.
 The Fibrox Pro isn’t priced in the bargain bucket, but anybody who spends time in the kitchen knows that a great knife is always worth it.
-All around and value wise, it’s the best brisket knife on the market.
+All around and value wise, it’s definitely one of the best brisket knife options on the market.

 Things We Like: